Bryan-Novio/Holocene-Diversity-Project-Dataset/README.md

-# HOLOCENE DIVERSITY TRENDS: Project Dataset
+# HOLOCENE DIVERSITY TRENDS

 This repo contains the  codes and datasets used for the Holocene Diversity Trend Project.

 Project Aim: To investigate different FACETS OF DIVERSITY (taxonomic, functional and phylogenetic) at various spatial (regional, continental, global) and temporal scales (since Last Glacial Maximum - LGM, ca. 21 ka BP)